 A midway evaluation of the doctoral work should normally be carried out in the third or fourth semester.
 The candidate must present their work and will be evaluated by a group consisting of at least two persons appointed by the faculty.
-The evaluation group will consider the candidate's academic status, progress and research ethics issues, and whether the thesis is still within the scope of the subject area of the PhD programme.
+In the evaluation, it should consider the academic status, progress, research ethical issues, and whether the thesis is still within the subject area of the doctoral program.
 The evaluation group will give feedback to the candidate, the supervisor and the faculty.